benjaminhattemer/benjaminhattemer.github.io/content/research/_index.md

 <br>

-**From Free to Fee: How Allowance Allocation Affects ETS Performance** <br>
+**From Free to Fee: How Emission Permit Allocation Affects Firms** <br>
 with [Marie Alder](https://mariealder.github.io/) and [Eva Franzmeyer](https://franzeva.github.io/) <br>
 [Draft](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5521119) <br>

-###### Presented at: SAEe 2025, AFSE 2025, FIT Internal Seminar 2025, XXXVII SIEP Conference 2025, 13th IAERE Annual Conference, Departmental Seminar Utrecht University, International Conference on the Ex-post Evaluation of Emissions Trading
+###### Presented at: SAEe 2025, Onzième Conférence Évaluation des Politiques Publique 2025, FIT Internal Seminar 2025, XXXVII SIEP Conference 2025, 13th IAERE Annual Conference, Departmental Seminar Utrecht University, International Conference on the Ex-post Evaluation of Emissions Trading

 <details>
     <summary> Abstract </summary>
-This study provides causal firm-level estimates of the effect of a reduction in free emission allowances in emission trading systems on emissions and economic performance.
-We study an EU ETS reform that withdrew the right of some manufacturing firms to receive most emission allowances for free, exploiting this change in a difference-in-differences setting.
-We find that paying for allowances decreased emissions by more than 11 percent overall, relative to firms that retained free allowances.
-This reduction was accompanied by a significant decrease in economic performance, including revenue, employment, and assets of a similar magnitude.
-Using a multi-product model, we show that our results can be rationalized through an extensive margin adjustment of firms.
+This study provides new causal evidence on the firm-level effects of reducing free emission permits in emission trading systems.
+Using a difference-in-differences design, we exploit a reform that altered an eligibility threshold for free permit allocation.
+Receiving fewer free permits reduced emissions by more than 14 percent relative to firms that retained them.
+This reduction was accompanied by similar declines in revenue, employment, and assets.
+We develop a multi-product general equilibrium model that explains these patterns through a novel mechanism linking permit allocation to firms’ decisions.
+Firms that receive fewer free emission permits terminate their least productive product lines, increasing the market share of the remaining ones.
+Higher expected profits then encourage earlier adoption of an efficiency-improving technology.
 </details>

 <br>